tanimislam/covid19_stats/README.md

 | NYC Metro                                                       | Los Angeles                                                        | New Orleans                                                        |

-* GIF'd video animations of the COVID-19 trends in cases/deaths for NYC up to 22 APRIL 2020, Chicago up to 19 APRIL 2020, and Seattle up to 19 APRIL 2020.
+* GIF'd video animations of the COVID-19 trends in cases/deaths for NYC, Chicago, and Seattle up to 22 APRIL 2020.

 | | | |
 |:---------------------------------------------------------------:|:------------------------------------------------------------------:|:------------------------------------------------------------------:|